lebpac/lebpac.github.io/evans-lake.md

 No, it’s not an immersion camp.

 **Can I bring friends?**
-Sorry, the camp is for L’École Bilingue students and their immediate families.
+Sorry, the camp is for L'École Bilingue students and their immediate families.

 **What do I need to bring?**
 Kids: pillow, sleeping bag, towels, facecloth, toothbrush/toothpaste, hairbrush, life jacket (for small children), clothes, swimsuit, shoes, sandals, flashlight, etc.